Author's Note: We'll call this ten and a half in the Don't Blink series. Set after That Smile That Has Me Sold.

 ~Eyes On Fire, Blue Foundation

-The blonde doesn't look all that impressed with the place as her eyes scan the room, and Teresa smiles to herself, because she sees that look a lot, especially on the faces of the first-timers that stumble in from somewhere uptown (and she can tell that the blonde is an uptown girl by the fitted business suit.)
+The blonde doesn't look all that impressed with the place as her eyes scan the room, and Teresa smiles to herself because she sees that look a lot, especially on the faces of the first-timers that stumble in from somewhere uptown (and she can tell that the blonde is an uptown kind of girl by the fitted business suit).
 The place isn't much to look at, but the staff is friendly, the food is good, and the drinks are even better.

 The woman's gaze finally settles in her direction, and Teresa experiences a weird shiver of awareness.
 It's not purely sexual, although she wouldn't mind having that lean, graceful body pressed against hers, but she has the strange feeling that she's being silently judged.
 It's very unnerving, especially when the blonde bypasses all the tables and heads for a stool at the end of the bar.

 One perfectly sculpted eyebrow arches a little higher, but other than that, the woman's bored expression doesn't change.
-"I've heard this place has a decent sangria," she finally says, and her voice is huskier than Teresa expected, but laced with cool disdain that instantly sparks her competitive nature.
+"I've heard this place has a decent Sangria," she finally says, and her voice is huskier than Teresa had expected but laced with cool disdain that instantly sparks her competitive nature.

 "I don't mind at all.
 I love a challenge," she purrs with a flirty grin, baiting the hook and hoping for a bite.
 She can't say with certainty that the woman screams power lesbian, but the short fingernails are a good sign, as is the tiny rainbow charm dangling from the zipper of her briefcase.